jeremydumoulin/evpv-simulator/README.md

 #### EV-PV synergies

-- **Charging Curve Assumption**: The model uses a single charging curve, though this may change under a stochastic approach.
+- **One charging curve only**: The model uses a single charging curve, though this may change under a stochastic approach.
 This could be problematic when dealing with a small number of vehicles.

 ## Contributing
 [To be completed]